 - Diet – A diet rich in fat and sugar will increase the body’s sebum production.
 Avoid eating processed food (biscuits and chips) and deep fried food (samosa, spring rolls, fried chicken, crisps, French fries).

-Scalp acne is also known as scalp folliculitis.
-There are different variations and severity levels of scalp acne.
+Acne on head is also known as scalp folliculitis.
+There are different variations and severity levels of pimples on head.

 - A pimple can be mild (small and vanishes quickly).
 There may be blackheads and whiteheads present as well.

-- The moderate form of scalp acne will include pustules and papules.
+- The moderate form of pimple will include pustules and papules.
 There are painful and large in size.
 They discharge yellowish liquid, and they may leave a scar or blemish behind.

 Scalp Acne Symptoms